tskit-dev/msprime/docs/tutorial.rst

     (4.7014225005874, 10.0) [(5.461212369738916, 6)]

-In this example (which has the same genealogies as our example above because we use the same random seed), we generate a total of two mutations, which happen to fall as one on each tree.
+In this example (which has the same genealogies as our example above because we use the same random seed), we have one mutation which falls on the second tree.
 Mutations are represented as a tuple ``(position, node)``, where ``position`` is the location of the mutation in genomic coordinates and ``node`` is the node in the tree above which the mutation occurs.
 Positions are given as a floating point value as we are using the infinite sites model.
 Every mutation falls on exactly one tree and we obtain the mutations for a particular tree using the :meth:`~.TreeSequence.mutations` method.
 Mutations are always returned in increasing order of position.
-The mutations for this example are shown on the trees here as red boxes:
+The mutation in this example is shown as a red box on the corresponding branch:

 .. image:: _static/mutations-tree-sequence-0.svg
    :width: 200px